dcamacho2/HTML-CSS/README.md

 ##Intro to JS and Jquery
 After seeing the cool things that could be done with JS I decided to confront the language, and built this page as a "test"/intro page.
 It builds atop previous knowledge on html and css as well, but its very simple.
 Just a couple of functions to create a menu page.

+##Mini news reader
+Created a small news reader that has jquery event handlers to react when an area is clicked at which point something specific is done.
+Also added elements of menu learned earlier.
+The project is stylized using bootstrap and css